Happy New Year!

 I’ve talked in length about ‘Don Quixote’.
-It may seem striking that I deemed three other books better.
+It may seem striking that I have given three other books a higher place.
 That doesn’t mean the following books are necessarily better, only that they connected closer with me.If this were a list of the ten most objectively great books, it would probably look very different.
 Which is not to say that I didn’t enjoy ‘Don Quixote’.
 I had a wonderful time with this book, genuinely laughed out loud a few times and felt a little teary at others.
 It’s a wonder that a novel so early in the form’s history can still be so touching.

 For anyone wishing to read this book, I recommend the modern Edith Grossman translation.
-I definitely reading both it and it’s sequel, as the second book probably stands as one of the all time great sequels, both complimenting and challenging the original work.
+I definitely reading both the first one and its sequel, as the second book probably stands as one of the all time great sequels, both complimenting and challenging the original work.

 What makes it so enjoyable is the improbably incident and the wonderfully pantomime-esque villainy of Jonathan Wild.
 I spoke about the book here if you wish to find out more.